-Moving a service physically from one region to another represents a networking challenge, especially if applications have hard-coded IP addresses.
-Network address space and IP address assignment considerations require that you either use the same IP address or a different IP address at the recovery region.
-In many situations, you assign new IP addresses because VLANs do not typically stretch between regions.
+Moving an application physically from one region to another represents a networking challenge, especially if applications have hard-coded IP addresses.
+According to the requirements for the network address space and IP address assignment, you use either the same or a different IP address at the recovery region.
+In many situations, you assign new IP addresses because VLANs might not stretch between regions.

 This design uses NSX for vSphere to create virtual networks called application virtual networks (AVNs).
 In AVNs, you can place workloads using a single IP network address space that spans across data centers.
 AVNs have the following benefits:

 Single IP network address space providing mobility between data centers

 After a failover, the recovered application is available under the same IP address.